seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What noise? what shriek is this?

 **TROILUS**
-’Tis our mad sister, I do know her voice.
+'Tis our mad sister, I do know her voice.

 **CASSANDRA**
 *\[Within]*